modprods/grapho-user-guide/README.md

 Press SETTINGS button on Left Controller

-NOTE - Changed settings are saved to your local device.
-There is currently no Reset Settings feature
+NOTE - Changed settings are automatically saved and persiste between sessions.
+Use Reset Settings (see Advanced below) to restore defaults.

 ![settings](img/grapho-settings-options.jpeg)